udamir/youtrack-vscode/design/vscode-youtrack-plugin-design.md

 ### 3.5 Authentication and Security
 - Secure storage of YouTrack permanent tokens

+### 3.6 AI MCP Server Integration
+- The extension will act as an MCP server for AI assistants
+- Server will provide structured access to YouTrack entities:
+  - Projects: list, metadata, permissions
+  - Issues: search, view, create, update, link
+  - Articles: browse, view, edit
+  - Comments: read, create, reply
+- Data will be transformed into AI-friendly formats
+- Authentication and authorization handled by the extension
+- Caching layer for improved performance
+- Command registration for AI-triggered actions

 ## 4. Implementation Plan

 ### 4.1 Technical Stack